 A handful of states have passed blended learning laws during the past two years that allow students to choose online courses from multiple providers, with funding following the student.
 Utah was among the first to allow students to supplement their education with online courses with the passage of SB 65 (2011) and SB 178 (2012).
 Students and parents can choose from courses and state-approved course providers; students are allowed to advance based on competency rather than on seat time; and funding follows the student to the course level, based upon successful completion.

 Finally, legislatures are acting to ensure that students are graduating from high school with online learning experience.
-Four states—Alabama, Florida, Michigan and Virginia—now include online learning as a high school graduation requirement.
+Five states—Alabama, Arkansas, Florida, Michigan and Virginia—now include online learning as a high school graduation requirement.

-At least four states now include online learning as a high school graduation requirement, often seen as a first step to ensuring all students are technologically literate.
+At least five states now include online learning as a high school graduation requirement.